2019 Applying to Grad School in International Affairs

-The school’s diverse degree offerings cover a wide range of approaches to addressing multifaceted issues, such as cyberterrorism, sustainable energy, water scarcity, migration, financial instability, and economic development.
-“We have recently added new faculty in areas of strategic importance, such as global health and development, cybersecurity, energy and sustainability, human rights, and migration, to grow our program offerings and ensure that our graduates are well positioned to lead the response to vital global challenges,” says Jackson.
+The school also recently added faculty in areas of strategic importance, such as global health and development, cybersecurity, energy and sustainability, human rights, and migration, to grow its program offerings and ensure that its graduates are well positioned to lead the response to vital global challenges, Jackson says.

-The admissions committee seeks at least two letters of recommendation from individuals who can best address the candidate’s interpersonal skills, communication skills, character, maturity, aptitude for leadership, and ability to succeed in a competitive graduate school environment.
-Recommendation letters often come from current or former supervisors, professors, and supervisors from internship and volunteer experiences.
-For candidates who are currently employed, the committee would prefer that at least one recommendation come from an immediate supervisor.
+Candidates should submit at least two letters of recommendation that address their interpersonal and communication skills, character, maturity, aptitude for leadership, and ability to succeed in a competitive graduate school environment.
+For candidates who are employed, the committee prefers that at least one recommendation come from an immediate supervisor.

 • Master of Arts (MA)

 • MA in International Affairs

 • MA in Global Policy (for experienced professionals)

 • Master of International Public Policy (for experienced professionals)